Standel: Origins

 In 1952, Bob Crooks was approached by inventor-musician Paul Bigsby, who advanced the engineer 75 dollars to build him a custom amplifier to go with the then famous Bigsby solid-bodied electric guitars and pedal steel guitars.
 It was the first Standel branded amplifier.

 When designing the amplifier, Crooks played Les Paul's recording of the song Lover through the amplifier several times as a reference to adjust the sound.
 However, the final result was inappropriate for amplifying a musical instrument.
 Paul Bigsby played through the amp with one of his steel guitars and thought it "sounded terrible."
 Crooks noted the difference between building a guitar amplifier and building a standard hi-fi amplifier.
-As a result, Bigsby loaned Crooks a guitar so he could continue improving the amplifier.
+Resultingly, Bigsby loaned Crooks a guitar so he could continue improving the amplifier.

 Founding

-For a time, Bigsby lost interest in the project—but Crooks kept working on his design.
-After several months, he came up with a design he was satisfied with.
-Its cabinet featured padded Naugahyde, aluminum guards around the cabinet, a lighted control panel, a JBL D-130 speaker, and independent bass and treble controls.
-Crooks's amplifier was both visually and sonorously appealing.
+Bigsby's involvement in the project lowered.
+Crooks, however, continued working on his own design.
+After several months, Crooks came up with what he saw as a satisfactory design.
+It featured cabinet padded Naugahyde, aluminum guards around the cabinet, a lighted control panel, a JBL D-130 speaker, and independent bass and treble controls.
 He used his shop's name "Standel" as the amplifier's brand.
 He called the model the 25L15, because it had 25 watts of power and a Lansing 15-inch speaker.
 Bigsby eventually purchased a Standel 25L15, #1018 on April 10, 1954.

 Ascent to popularity

 Once satisfied with his design, Crooks started attending local concerts to spread the word about his amplifiers and get musicians to test them.
 The first one of these musicians was the late "Speedy" West.
 Crooks asked West, a steel guitarist to try out his amplifier at Cliffie Stone's "Hometown Jamboree" show.
 West liked it, and ordered the first Standel amplifier that night.
 Crooks then took his amp to the Town Hall Party dance in Compton, California, where Merle Travis and Joe Maphis were playing.
 They ordered the second and fourth Standel amplifiers.

 Standel amplifiers benefited from a rise in popularity among professional musicians, though at a small scale.
-Only 64 amplifiers appear on "The Butcher List" (Crooks's handwritten chart of amplifiers and clients).
-Due to the high cost of building these amplifiers, (the JBL alone was $90, about 2–3 months rent in those days) they were used mostly by session musicians.
-Their high prices (about double a standard production amplifier) put them out of reach for most amateur musicians.
+Due to the high cost of building these amplifiers, they were used mostly by session musicians.
+Their high prices put them out of reach for most amateur musicians.

 By 1963, Standel introduced hybrid amplification and by 1965 developed a full line of all solid-state amplifiers.
 From 1963 to 1969, Crooks coated the amplifier's modules in color-coded epoxy resin.
-With the exception of the Red Tremolo module (which usually fails), 95% of these circuits continue to function after 45–50 years.
-For those that need repair, the Standel website (www.standelamps.com) post all known epoxy module schematics to help technicians repair these amplifiers.